Micutio/BreakingTheTower/readme.txt

-Note: the creator of the game is Markus Persson, I just published it on GitHub so this jewel won't be lost.
+Note: the creator of the game is Markus Persson, Alexey Petrushin just published it on GitHub so this jewel won't be lost, I fixed one bug and I added an Ant script (even though it violates the very first clause of the license, sorry).

 Breaking the Tower
 ==================